nchain-innovation/chain-gang/python/README.md

  Both `evaluate` and `evaluate_core` have a parameter `quiet` which if set to true does not print out exceptions when excuting code.
  This is currently only used in unit tests.

+Check script serialisation.

+ `Maturin` is a tool for building and publishing Rust-based Python packages with minimal configuration.